 AMP (Accelerated Mobile Pages) is an open-source custom web development framework introduced by Google to speed up the loading time of web pages on mobile devices.

 Robots.txt is a text file that webmasters create to instruct search engine robots on how to crawl and index pages on their website.
 With the help of this file, you can restrict robots not to crawl certain pages or not to follow the links on certain pages.

 A canonical URL refers to an HTML link element, with the attribute of rel=”canonical” found in the element of your webpage.
 It specifies to search engines your preferred URL.
 In simple words, if you have a web page accessible by multiple URLs with similar content you can instruct search engines to consider and crawl the preferred URL.

 49. What are Google SiteLinks and how to get them for my website?

 SiteLinks are hyperlinks to subpages of a website that appear under certain Google listings in order to help users navigate the site.
 Generally, you see SiteLinks only when you search for a site name or site URL.
 Though only Google decides if they will display the SiteLinks or not; but if you have clear navigation (menu) and enough website authority, Google may consider displaying SiteLinks for your website.

 I don’t think so, at least not anytime sooner.
 If we see the latest trends, the search demand and SEO growth are only going up rapidly.
 So if you are planning to do SEO or even want to build your career in SEO, you can go ahead.

 Final Thoughts About These SEO FAQs

 You can bookmark this page and come back anytime when you need answers to SEO questions.
-We will update this SEO FAQs page with latest SEO questions that we come across.
-We hope that you find this list of SEO FAQs informative, if yes, please share it with others (on your social media networks) and if you have any SEO related question, you can ask that in the comment section below, we will try our best to answer your questions.
+We will update these SEO FAQs page with the latest SEO questions that we come across.
+We hope that you find this list of SEO FAQs informative, if yes, please share it with others (on your social media networks).